 Maybe not, but you can create a small garden anywhere.
-In your apartment balcony, on a small terrace, patio or on a rooftop you can create a herb garden.
+In your apartment balcony, on a small terrace, deck, patio or a rooftop, you can create a herb garden.

 Apartment Herb Garden Tips

 1. Choose herbs that you like and use most

 Gardening with herbs is easiest.
 A good start is half the work.
 Carefully think about what you want exactly.
 A herb garden (or any garden) takes time, money and energy, so it’s better to know what you need before you begin.

 Do you eat a lot of basil, parsley, cilantro or even thyme or rosemary?
 If you’re not so sure what you’re using exactly and frequently wait for a couple of weeks and keep a small diary or save your observation in a message or email draft and see what often gets into your food, which herb is essential in your culinary habits and which one you would like to try.
 Once you get the answers, go ahead to buy herbs for a herb garden or start them from seeds.

 Tip: As you’re growing herbs on a small scale, grow them from plants you can buy from nurseries and garden centers.
 This will save a lot of time.

 Next, it’s essential that you choose the right place for your herb garden.
 That is of course entirely dependent on the available space.
 In a limited space like a windowsill, you should probably do this with a few pots.
 Much better if you have a balcony or rooftop, you are all set, and if you have a garden, the possibilities are quite endless.
 What you should think, especially if you need to work in a small space, is that how much sunlight you get there.